redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

 What is a devfile?

-A [devfile](https://redhat-developer.github.io/devfile/) is a portable file that describes your initial development environment.
+A [devfile](https://redhat-developer.github.io/devfile/) is a portable file that describes your development environment.
 It allows for a *portable* developmental environment without the need of reconfiguration.

 With a devfile you can describe: